lucaGazzola/sentiment/README.md

 ```
 manual-classifier.py 1000 "bitcoin, price" training_data.csv
 ```
-at this point you can run the analyzer with the training data you classified (or some better dataset you found on the internet):
+at this point you can run the analyzer with the training data you classified (or some better dataset you found on the internet).
+The csv format is <tweet, sentiment> where tweet is a string and sentiment is an integer:

+0: negative sentiment
+1: neutral sentiment
+2: positive sentiment

+example: <"Great day at work!",2>

+run the analyzer with:

 ```
 sentiment-analyzer.py <number of tweets to classify> <keywords> <input csv file needed to train the classifier>